No employee shall:

 - Secure: Workers should not be able to easily remove or tamper with the safeguard.
 Guards and safety devices shall be made of durable material that will withstand the conditions of normal use.
 Guards shall be affixed to the machine where possible and secured elsewhere if for any reason attachment to the machine is not possible.

 - Protect from falling objects: The safeguard shall ensure that no objects can fall into moving parts.
-A small tool which is dropped into a cycling machine could easily become a projectile that could strike and injure someone.
+A small tool that is dropped into a cycling machine could easily become a projectile that could strike and injure someone.

 - Create no interference: Any safeguard which impedes a worker from performing the job quickly and comfortably might soon be overridden or disregarded.
 Proper safeguarding can actually enhance efficiency since it can relieve the worker’s apprehensions about injury.